woobertdoo/cs-projects/README.md

 The first of a sequence of projects in creating a full web application.
 This iteration includes HTML and CSS.

 ### dota-quiz-react/dota-quiz-server
 These two projects work in tandem to create a full stack version of project-1.
-This application uses react for the front end and Node.JS, Express, and PostgresSQL for the backend technologies.
+This application uses react for the front end and Node.JS, Express, and PostgresSQL

 ## CMP SCI 3130: Design and Analysis of Algorithms